antoniogiacomelli/RK0/README.md

 _RK0_ is not a 'minimal RTOS', because it is neither miminal nor an RTOS.
 It is a kernel; or a real-time executive.
 Targeting firm real-time applications, it is oriented for making WCET analysable as straightforward as possible.

 The way to achieve that was enforcing predictability through semantics, optimise for worst-case over a disciplined, scheduler-centred design.

 This gave birth to  features as rich as [fully priority transitive inheritance on mutexes](https://kernel0.org/2026/01/12/transitive-priority-inheritance-on-mutexes/) and dual programming support paradigm [including priority-driven message-passing](https://antoniogiacomelli.github.io/RK0/#ports_synchronous_client_server_procedure_call).
-It is supposed to be modular,
+It is modular, composable, transparent and features do not overlap.
-composable and transparent.
-The core features are minimal.
-Some apparently too high-level features for a kernel find its reason because they enforce policy to solve real use-cases.

 * [RK0 Docbook](https://antoniogiacomelli.github.io/RK0/) Service descriptions, Usage Patterns, Design Internals